-The Xeno models 882O and 882GO are nearly identical, with the former featuring a yellow brass bell, and the latter featuring a gold brass bell.
+The Xeno models 882O and 882GO are similar, with the former featuring a yellow brass bell, and the latter featuring a gold brass bell.
 The bell choice can depend on your playing style as well a your sense of aesthetics.
 Generally, we find the yellow brass bell to have a more stable sound and a bit more projection.
 The gold brass bell tends to have a wider, broad sound with some warmth to it.
 A prettier sound we'd say.
 But the gold has a bit less projection and stability.
 A malleable sound, we'd say.
-You can spot the 882O and 882GO easily by the inclusion of a balance weight.
+You can spot the 882O and 882GO easily by the balance weight.

 The Xeno models 882OR and 882GOR were introduced later, and have a few differences in the details.
 These were developed with Larry Zalkind, Principal Trombone of the Utah Symphony Orchestra.